 Some of the common questions related to dirted fish tanks are:

-- What’s a dirted tank, then?
+- What’s a dirted tank?

-- How do you clean your tank?
+- How to clean a dirted tank?

 The system of Walstad has many objectives: